 3 – For diarrhea

 If you’re dealing with chronic diarrhea, your electrolyte balance can easily be disrupted.
-If I’ve had a flare of symptoms, I incorporate this drink (and the rest of the advice here).
+If I’ve had a flare of symptoms, I incorporate this drink (and the rest of the advice to reduce, reverse, and even eliminate diarrhea).

 Dissolve in 16 ounces of water: